Daniela Toloza

-Daniela Rebeca Toloza Rocha (born February 25, 1994 in Cali, Valle del Cauca, Colombia) is a Colombian model and beauty pageant titleholder who was crowned Miss Universe Colombia 2024.
-She represented her country at Miss Universe 2024 in México City, México but was Unplaced.
+Daniela Rebeca Toloza Rocha (born February 25, 1994, in Cali, Valle del Cauca, Colombia) is a Colombian model and beauty pageant titleholder who won Miss Universe Colombia 2024.
+She represented Colombia at Miss Universe 2024 in México City, México and was unplaced.

 Early life

-Daniela Toloza was born in Cali, Valle del Cauca, Colombia in 1994.
+Daniela Rebeca Toloza Rocha was born February 25, 1994 in Cali, Valle del Cauca, Colombia.
 During her childhood and youth, she had to face a difficult process of self-improvement after reaching a body weight of 106 kg, after having lost her father during the Colombian conflict when she was 10 years old.

-She is a costume designer, specialist in senior management, advertising and public relations.
+Toloza is a costume designer, specialist in senior management, advertising and public relations.
 In addition to Spanish, she speaks fluent English.

 Pageantry

 Miss Universe Valle 2024

-On April 13, 2024, Toloza was crowned Miss Universe Valle 2024 to represent her department in the national Miss Universe Colombia pageant.
+On April 13, 2024, Toloza won Miss Universe Valle 2024.

 Miss Universe Colombia 2024

 Toloza won Miss Universe Colombia 2024, at the Centro de Eventos del Caribe Puerta de Oro, on June 2, 2024.
 She was crowned by her predecessor Camila Avella.
-At the preliminary challenges in Barranquilla, Toloza won three awards: Miss Forma Tu Cuerpo, Mejor Rostro y Miss Bulova Time.
+At the preliminary challenges in Barranquilla, Toloza won three awards, Miss Forma Tu Cuerpo, Mejor Rostro y Miss Bulova Time.

 Miss Universe 2024

-Toloza represented Colombia at Miss Universe 2024, in México. in which she did not made it through the top 30 despite being considered as a front-runner, ending a streak of 5 years for Colombia placing in the first cut at Miss Universe since 2019.
+Toloza represented Colombia at Miss Universe 2024 in Mexico, and was unplaced, ending a five year streak for Colombia at Miss Universe.